-If you make your own arrangements for your child's education for one year and then intend for your child to be educated with the year group below his/her chronological age, you should be aware that your child would reach 16 and be legally able to leave school before he/ she had completed GCSEs or equivalent qualifications.
+If you make your own arrangements for your child's education for one year and then intend for your child to be educated with the year group below his/her chronological age, you should be aware that your School Starting Age - .
+A Guide for Parents child would reach 16 and be legally able to leave school before he/ she had completed GCSEs or equivalent qualifications.

-If you make your own arrangements for your child's education when they would normally be in Year I and then seek to enrol them in primary school, your child will be admitted in the first instance to Year 2.
+If you make your own arrangements for your child's education when they would normally be in Year 1 and then seek to enrol them in primary school, your child will be admitted in the first instance to Year 2.
 After admission, the decision to educate your child outside his/her chronological age group will be made by the Board of Governors, taking into account your views, the advice from the Principal and the views of the EA, in the best interests of the child.